 The Zoning Code permits emergency shelters, defined as housing with minimal supportive services for homeless persons that is limited to occupancy of six months or less.
 Government Code Section 65583(a)(4) requires cities to identify a zone or zones where emergency shelters are allowed as a permitted use without a conditional use or other discretionary permit that have sufficient capacity to accommodate the need for emergency shelters in the community.
 The County allows emergency shelters by-right in the R-4 zoning district but, most of the parcels zoned R-4 are nonvacant.
 As described in Appendix C, the parcels in the R-4 district do not have sufficient capacity to meet the need for emergency shelters.
 Therefore, the County will rezone additional parcels that have sufficient capacity to be (re)developed into emergency shelters into the R-4 district to accommodate the need, consistent with State law.
+In addition, the County will update its definition of "emergency shelters" to include other interim interventions, including, but not limited to, a navigation center, bridge housing, and respite or recuperative care.

+Time Frame: June 2025: No later than one year from adoption of the Housing Element shelter capacity

-Responsible Party: Community Development Agency - Planning Funding Source: General Fund.
-Time Frame: June 2025.
-Quantified Objective: Amend the Zoning Map to accommodate sufficient emergency shelter capacity.
+Quantified Objective: Amend the Zoning Map to accommodate sufficient emergency